 - Our Zombies Are Different: While the earliest depictions of zombies in films are Voodoo Zombies controlled by necromancy, Romero popularized the idea of zombies as a result of viral infection, going after uninfected humans.

-- Sliding Scale of Idealism vs. Cynicism: Most of his films, his zombie films, tend to very HEAVILY on the cynical end.
+- Sliding Scale of Idealism vs. Cynicism: Most of his films, especially his zombie films, tend to lean quite heavily on the cynical end.